-7 Reasons Why ONE Person Can Help Your Small Business Increase Sales and Profits
+7 Reasons Why Hiring a Marketing Expert Can Help Your Small Business Increase Sales and Profits

 A marketing consultant not only helps get the word out about your small business to the right people at the right time in the right places, they can also help your business in other ways.
 Though some believe that most marketing professionals are English majors because we pride ourselves on creating massive presentations; and most believe that anyone can do marketing – it does take special skills.
 This is something I hear more and more from my clients as they realize they can’t do it alone, because branding and marketing isn’t what they expected.